ezeep/ezeep-for-woocommerce/README.md

 3. Go to the plugin settings page under ezeep menu in the left menu bar in your WordPress admin dashboard to configure your ezeep integration.

 ## Configuration
-1. Obtain a redirect URI from ezeep support team.
-2. Navigate to the ezeep settings page in your WordPress admin dashboard.
+1. Navigate to the ezeep settings page in your WordPress admin dashboard.
-3. Enter the exeep credentials to authorize the site to send print requests to the printers added to the ezeep account via ezeep Blue API.
+2. Enter the your ezeep credentials to authorize the site to send print requests to the printers added to the ezeep account.
-4. After successful authorization you will be able to see a dropdown having organizations you can select your preferred organizations from the list and save.
+3. After successful authorization you will be able to see a dropdown having of ezeep organizations.
+Yyou can select your preferred organizations from the

 ## How to Use
 1. Go to the WordPress admin area and navigate to the 'Orders' section.